nuclearsandwich/sundata-parser/README.md

 ruby 2.3.1p112 (2016-04-26 revision 54768) [x86_64-linux]
 ```

-As log as it says `ruby 2` you should be fine.
+As long as it says `ruby 2` you should be fine.

 ## SunData as a service. :smile: